What is Intermittent Fasting?

 Flipping the switch from a fed to fasting state does more than help us burn calories and lose weight.
 The researchers combed through dozens of animal and human studies to explain how simple fasting improves metabolism and lowers blood sugar levels; lessens inflammation, which improves a range of health issues from arthritic pain to asthma; and even helps clear out toxins and damaged cells, which lowers the risk for cancer and enhances brain function.

-There is some good scientific evidence suggesting that circadian rhythm fasting (Circadian Rhythm: the 24-hour internal clock in our brain), when combined with a healthy diet and lifestyle, can be an efficient approach to weight loss, especially for people at risk for diabetes.
+There is some good scientific evidence suggesting that circadian rhythm fasting (Circadian Rhythm: the 24-hour internal clock in our brain), when combined with a healthy diet and lifestyle, can be an efficient approach to weight loss, especially for people at risk of diabetes.
 (However, people with advanced diabetes or who are on medications for diabetes, people with a history of eating disorders like anorexia and bulimia, and pregnant or breastfeeding women should not attempt intermittent fasting unless under the close supervision of a physician who can monitor them.)

 4 ways to use this information for better health